LinuxMatt/IronGrip/README.md

 If you get errors, it's probably a missing GNU tool or dependency.
 You can run the compiled program from the 'src' directory.

-You should not use 'make install' for the moment, because it has not been thoroughly tested yet.
-Coming soon ;)

 History
 -------
 IronGrip is a stripped-down (and experimental) fork of the Asunder project.